Exact phylodynamic likelihood via structured Markov genealogy processes: Mathematical preliminaries

 It will be useful to divide the jumps of the population process $\Xr_t$ into distinct categories which differ with respect to the changes they induce in a genealogy.
 For this purpose, we let $\Jumps$ be a countable set of jump \emph{marks} such that

-\Cref{fig:markov_state} shows an example for which $\Jumps$ has five elements.
+\zcref[S]{fig:markov-state} shows an example for which $\Jumps$ has five elements.
 In the following, sums over $u$ are to be taken over the whole of $\Jumps$ unless otherwise indicated.

 Let us define the \emph{jump mark process}, $\Ur_t$, to be the mark of the latest jump as of time $t$.
 As usual, we take the sample paths of $\Ur_t$ to be \cadlag.
-Observe that $\Xr_t$ and $(\Xr_t,\Ur_t)$ are Markov processes, but that $\Ur_t$ is not.
+Observe that $\Ur_t$ is not Markov, though $(\Xr_t,\Ur_t)$ is.
+In particular,